Japan women's national football team: Tournament of Nations

-The Tournament of Nations was a global invitational tournament for national teams in women's soccer in non-World Cup and non-Olympic years hosted by the United States Soccer Federation (USSF) in several American cities.
+The Tournament of Nations was a global invitational tournament for national teams in non-World Cup and non-Olympic years hosted by the United States Soccer Federation (USSF) in several American cities.
 The inaugural tournament was held in 2017.

 The 2021 edition would have been a pre-Olympics tournament due to the rescheduling of the Tokyo Olympics.
 On May 6, 2021, however, the USSF announced that it would no longer hold Tournament of Nations because recent changes in international windows by FIFA made a round-robin tournament unfeasible.